An unexpected article about our unicorn: who is the PVS-Studio mascot?

 PVS-Studio has a mascot that became inseparable from the brand - a unicorn.
 Lately we've been getting many questions about our magic steed: why the unicorn, why has he changed so much, does he have hooves, how come he doesn't wear pants, and how do we draw him.
 The answers are finally here, in this very article.

 Attention: there will be a lot of pictures.
 And I mean A LOT.

-I usually left those questions about the mascot unanswered - at least that's how it was with our instagram account.
+I usually left those questions about the mascot unanswered.
 I tend to think that how people see a product is more important than how this product is created.
 This is why we always rely on our clients' perception and imagination.
 However, many people do like to dig deeper and learn about production, easter eggs, curious facts, and background stories.
 So finally, I got up the courage (and time!) to detail all the development nuances - how our illustrations are born, what tasks our wonderful mascot accomplishes, and what ideas he carries.

 Why a unicorn?